operaboy/operaboy/README.md

 - I will count to zero from today or from tomorow
   MONEYFLOW
-KEBAB is my favorite food
+KEBAB AND PIZZA is my favorite food